 Archival and historical research was limited to a review of secondary sources available in the Chicora Foundation files.

-The archaeological survey for the tract was conducted on August a 15, 2006 by Ms. Nicole Southerland, Ms. Julie Poppell, and Ms. Kim Igou under the direction of Dr. Michael Trinkley.
+The archaeological survey for the tract was conducted on October 23, 2006 by Ms. Julie Poppell, and Ms. Kim Igou under the direction of